TJAndHisStudents/TaintFlowAnalysis/README.md

 Prerequisites
 ------
 1. LLVM 3.5 with corresponding clang (installed from Source http://llvm.org/releases/download.html 3.5 sources)
+2. Uses DSA pointer analysis and is required as a prereuisite pass before analysis.
-2. Follow the instructions for installation of LLVM, might need g++ installed which is not specified explicitly in the instructions.
+3. Follow the instructions for installation of LLVM, might need g++ installed which is not specified explicitly in the instructions.

 Inputs Required:
 ------